-Depression is stated to be a feeling of low mood, experienced for a prolonged period of time which can manifest itself in a number of ways, resulting from negative automatic thought patterns, or NATS!
+Depression is stated to be a feeling of low mood, experienced for a prolonged period of time which can manifest itself in a number of ways, resulting from negative automatic thought patterns … or NATS for short!
 (See below for a list of symptoms).

 Symptoms may include

 - Loss of interest in activities that are usually enjoyed